boulder-on/JPassport/README.md

 cbn.passMethod(functionPtr);
 ```

-At the moment this does not work for static methods.
+At the moment, this does not work for static methods.

 __NOTE:__ If your callback method uses Java synchronization, or interacts with object member variables
 then the thread must be a Java thread.
 In testing I've done, if a callback is called from a